Are reference checks worth it? Survey says…

 While a reference check can’t guarantee success, it can help you avoid making the wrong decision…if you can get to the right person and ask the right questions.
 In my many years as a hiring manager, I’ve hired a lot of people.
 All (okay, most) are good people.
 But I must confess.
 I have had my share of mismatches.

-And then there is the impact to the person I hired.
+And then there is the impact on the person I hired.
 People’s lives and livelihoods are at stake.
 That is a big responsibility.

 Now I don’t want you to conclude that I didn’t check the references of the people who didn’t work out.
 I did.
 But I didn’t always do it effectively.
 When I take the long view, it’s worth doing and doing it right.